Kanyi254/Expanding-Into-Airlines-Project/README.md

+* links for slides and tableau at the end of the readme file
 ## OVERVIEW
 Black Group corporate wants to venture into airlines business.
 But they are worried because they don't know the safest planes to buy.
 I have been tasked with finding out what planes we can get for our